DworkinLab/WingMachine_manual/SomeNotesOnCroppingAndResizingImages.md

 Enough said.
 Make sure you always keep the raw data and just modify copies of the images.
 This was you can always go back and check things!!

 ## Cropping images
 - Cropping an image by itself does not change the scale. i.e. if you had 200px/mm before, and you crop the image, the number of px/mm has not changed.
 What has changed is the overall image size.
+However, this does influence the scale if you then resize the image!
 - Always keep the ratios (width and length) the same when cropping.
 This is usually just a precaution, but it is important to keep this consistent.
 Most images have a ratio of 1.32815 or so (1360 x 1024, 4080 x 3072).
 Others are just slightly off this (632 x 480).
 So if you crop the image try to crop it with this ratio (or as close as you can get it).
+- Note that cropping image will change the scale you will want to use if you are resizing.

 ## Resizing images.
 - resizing images (say from 4080 x 3072 to 632 x 480) will change the scale (i.e the number of px/mm).
 So make sure you measure the new scale after resizing (in px/mm or mm/px or whatever is the appropriate dimensions for your work).